Why is biosecurity important to the health of our trees?

-...pruning is a key technique which involves systematically removing lower branches to create clean stems and an elevated canopy.
-This serves three purposes: producing valuable knot-free timber, allowing light to...
+...is a key technique which involves systematically removing lower branches to create clean stems and an elevated canopy.
+This serves three purposes: producing valuable knot-free timber, allowing light to reach...

 ...free from soil or stones for the best results and a good market value.
 There is strong market for biomass and woodchip, and it can be relatively straightforward to find...